brandon-toy/SENG480C/Assignment1/README.md

 2. Upload the Arduino Script to your board using the Arduino IDE
    - Click the little right arrow at the top of the Arudino IDE and make sure you have selected your correct Arduino board and PORT
 3. Run the python script by using `python python-interpreter.py`
-4. Navigate to your slides!
+4. Navigate to your video!
-5. Start presenting
+5. Watch the video and move your hand close to the sensor to pause the video

-Everytime you put your hand up or get close to the ultrasensor, the sensor should move the the next slide!
+Everytime you put your hand up or get close to the ultrasensor, the sensor should pause the video.

 ## To The Future And Beyond